 Program Flow Chart

-Overall there are eight key educational principles underlying the curriculum.
-The nature of the integrated curriculum, along with the approaches used with teaching, learning and assessment, bring these principles to life.
+Overall there are eight key educational principles and values that underpin the curriculum.
+The nature of the integrated curriculum, along with the approaches used with teaching, learning and assessment, bring these principles and values to life.

 1. Focus on student learning (learner centered teaching)